adamsilver/fdpb/03-Book-A-Flight.md

 - Each flight is represented as a radio button.
 - The user can go back and forth between days using pagination.
-- The legend contains the flight date giving context to each of the radio buttons in the group.
+- The `legend` contains the flight date giving context to each of the radio buttons in the group.
 - Each radio button contains departure time, arrival time and price, giving users all the information they need in order to make an informed decision.

-## 5. Choose seat
+## 5. Choosing where to sit

 Next, the user needs to choose a seat.
 If more than 1 passenger is travelling, they can select more than 1 seat.
 So we'll need to represent each seat as a checkbox.
-Conversely, if 1 passenger is travelling we'd use radio buttons.

-How it might look:
+Conversely, if 1 passenger is travelling we'd use radio buttons because with a group of radio buttons, you can only select one.
+Here's how it might look:

 ![Image](./images/image.png)

 Up to now, we've displayed form fields in a stacked manner.
 This time though, we've laid out the checkboxes in rows, just like they are on the plane.
-This meets the need that *as a user, I want to know the location of the seat, so that I can choose preferential seats*.
+This ensures that *as a user, I can choose a seat that meets my preferences*.
 Shortly, we'll look at how we can meet the same need for those using screen readers.

 ### Breaking the rules

 There are many seats on a plane, therefore there are many checkboxes or radio buttons we need to show.
-Traditional advice suggests using radio buttons where there are less than 7 choices, otherwise use a select box.
+Traditional advice suggests we can only use radio buttons where there are less than 7 choices, otherwise we should use a select box.
 This makes some sense in the context of a long an unweildly form.

 Fortunately, we don't have that problem because we have a dedicated screen solely for choosing seats.
 Using radio buttons makes the seats easy to compare and select.
-This sort of interface just isn't possible with a select box, proving that as with everything in design, *it depends*.
+This sort of interface just isn't possible with a select box, proving that as with so many things in design, *it depends*.

 ### Nested fieldsets

 The preferences collected up to now have influenced the design of the interface.
 Specifically, we didn't ask users whether they wanted to travel first class or economy.
 This reduced the friction upfront in exchange for a more complicated interface now.

 We've had to present both first class and economy seats using a nested fieldset.
-The innermost legends represents the categorisation helping sighted and visually-impaired users equally.

-Asking users to specify this preference in the ‘gathering’ process, reduces the complexity at this stage.
+The innermost legend represents the categorisation for both sighted and visually-impaired users.
+But asking users to specify their preference in the ‘gathering’ stage, reduces the complexity at this stage.
 To offset the added friction upfront we can default the selection to economy and let users change this using the patterns from chapter 2.

-How it might look:
+This is how it might look:

 ![Image](./images/image.png)

-HTML:

 ```HTML
 <div class="field field--seats">